 \section{Conclusions}

 This paper introduces the SurgT challenge, which is part of the Endoscopic Vision Challenge, organised in conjunction with MICCAI2022.
 First, the SurgT benchmark framework is introduced.
 A framework is proposed for evaluating and ranking the performance of tissue-tracking algorithms applied to surgical videos, for both monocular and stereo scenarios.
 This is expected to be used in the future as the standard benchmark framework for research and development of soft-tissue tracking algorithms.
 As this is a novel application, a dataset was curated for this work, focusing primarily on the annotation of keypoints for the validation of tracking methods.
-The data and code, for both benchmarking and labelling, can be found at \url{https://surgt.grand-challenge.org/}.
+The data and code for benchmarking and labelling can be found at \url{https://surgt.grand-challenge.org/}.
 The aim of this challenge was to investigate unsupervised algorithms for soft-tissue tracking.
 The challenge attracted 5 teams, with 2 further post-challenge team submissions.
 Our study shows that in both 2D and 3D scenarios, methods such as ICVS-2Ai, Jmees, and CSRT consistently perform well.
 However, as camera movement increases and tracking scenarios become more complex, the challenges of accurate tracking become more evident.
 This emphasizes the need for a benchmark, such as SurgT, to support the development of tracking methods under demanding real-world surgery.